 No Travel Time Means Less Downtime

 Even the best-run industrial operations face unexpected repair needs from time to time.
-Having a nested crew on the premises ensures you’ll have qualified crew members ready to roll up their sleeves on repair work virtually right away.
+Having a nested crew on the premises ensures you’ll have qualified crew members ready and able to get rolling on repair work right away.
 They aren’t contending with traffic or mapping their route.
 They’re there, they’re knowledgeable — and they’re ready to get down to business.